Rocco Prestia: Equipment

 Prestia's primary instruments were his Fender Precision basses (a purple transparent American Deluxe and a natural ash-bodied short-lived signature model with a reverse split pickup and a 2-band EQ).
 He later maintained an association with the Conklin company that provided him a custom built four-string instrument, one of the few in the company's catalog.

 In January 2013, ESP Guitars announced that Prestia had joined their roster of endorsing artists.
 The company made reference to the introduction of their LTD RB series on May 22, 2014.

 Death

-Prestia died on September 29, 2020, at age 69.
+Prestia died on September 29, 2020, at age 69, in a Las Vegas hospice.